OoTRandomizer/OoT-Randomizer/Notes/scene-and-room-patching.md

 Make sure to perform scene/room changes after MQ patching to avoid conflicts.

+To prevent conflicts between this system and directly writing to the ROM, an exception will be thrown if any writes are attempted between VROM 0x01F12000 - 0x03470F20.

 # References

 Formatting info: https://wiki.cloudmodding.com/oot/Scenes_and_Rooms
 As of 2024, scenes and rooms are not included in the decomp repo, but they can be extracted to human-readable C code and PNG texture files by building one of the supported versions.
 Scene and room files get placed in `extracted/<VERSION>/assets/scenes`, sorted in subfolders by area type and scene name.
 Rooms are placed in the same subfolder as their parent scene.
 See https://wiki.cloudmodding.com/oot/File_List/NTSC_1.0#File_1007_to_1495_.28Scenes_.26_Rooms.29 for a list of all the scene and room files relevant to rando.

+VROM start of scenes/rooms: 0x01F12000
+VROM end of scenes/rooms:   0x03470F20

 # Scenes